The remarkable tale of Alex Virot, the tragic Tintin of the Tour de France

-Covering his 22nd Tour on the back of a motorcycle, Virot had drawn up alongside Queheille to give the rider information about the time gaps: Queheille, a French regionaux from the nearby Pays Basque, rode in pursuit of lone leader Jean Bourlès, another second-tier regionaux rider from Brittany, when the accident happened.
+Covering his 22nd Tour on the back of a motorcycle, Virot had drawn up alongside Queheille to give the rider information about the time gaps: Queheille, a Frenchman from the nearby Pays Basque, rode in pursuit of lone leader Jean Bourlès, another plucky second-tier régional rider from Brittany, when the accident happened.
 Bourlès – like his pursuer, 27 years old and riding a maiden Tour – held a large gap as the road snaked up towards the Catalonian town of Ripoll via a gorge carved out by the river Ter.
 The Breton rode towards the biggest win of his career, unaware of the drama playing out in his wake.

 “My victory was beautiful,” Bourlès told La Dépêche in 2007 on the 50th anniversary of his breakthrough win.
 “But it was spoiled by the accident that cost Alex Virot, the sports journalist, and René Wagner, his driver, their lives.”